-Once you’ve made the decision to sell your property, one of the first tasks is to have the Contract for Sale of Land and Vendors Statement prepared.
+Once you’ve made the decision to sell your property, one of the first tasks is to have the Contract of Sale and Vendor’s Statement prepared.

 You also need to know your disclosure responsibilities, as failing to disclose certain things can lead to problems.